Translations of this article: Serbian

 Raleigh Twenty nylon upper headset bushing

 The extra friction of this bushing plus the geometry of the stock fork generally make it impossible to ride a stock Twenty no-hands.
 Replacing the upper headset solves this problem.
 The threads of the stock fork do not extend down far enough to allow installation of a threaded Raleigh top headset.
-Also, a clamp around the steerer tube secures the handlebar stem.
+Also, as mentioned, a clamp around the steerer tube secures the handlebar stem.
 If you replace the stock stem with a quill stem, you can install a 1-inch threadless top headset, and preload it using the top nut and locknut of the original headset.
-You will need to install a spacer washer and/or brake cable stop to get enough reach.
+You will need to install a spacer washer and/or brake cable stop so the top locknut can thread on.

 Aheadset threadless top headset preloaded with Raleigh headset parts